 For the Wayist, mysticism is integral and essential.
-Very, very little about Wayism is discernable by the human brain alone, therefore most of what we know comes to us, and is practised by and in the higher faculties of the spirit.
+Very, very little about Wayism is discernable by the human brain alone, therefore most of what we know comes to us, and is practiced by and in the higher faculties of the spirit.

 The prefix para means both “above and beyond” and “besides or alongside”.

 Wayist mysticism is discernable with soul faculties of paranormal consciousness.
 All souls have these faculties.
-Wayist teachers make people aware how to be attuned to their inherent paranormal consciousness.
-One can develop one's awareness with practise and guidance.
+Wayist teachers make people aware of how to be attuned to their inherent paranormal consciousness.
+One can develop one’s awareness with practise and guidance.

 The prefix para also means alongside.
-This is apt, because the reality in which the soul and spirit lives is not above, but just here, alongside the three dimensional reality experienced by the human body.
+This is apt because; the reality in which the soul and spirit lives is not above, but just here.
+Alongside the three-dimensional reality experienced by the human body.

 Mystical teaching is often constructed to have several layers of meaning.
-Depending on the initiate's level of induction, the text can mean different things to different people.
-In so doing, an initiate can go through levels of initiation to unlock higher mysteries, reading the same text as before but with a new perspective and new keys to "unlock the mysteries".
+Depending on the initiate’s level of induction, the text can mean different things to different people.
+In so doing, an initiate can go through levels of initiation to unlock higher mysteries; reading the same text as before but with a new perspective and new keys to “unlock the mysteries”.

 Examples of mystical writings are numerous.
 Some books are fully accesible and useful to someone not initiated to the tradition.
-Some of the Upanishads, the Bhagavad Gita and teachings of Jesus and the Daodejing are examples of teaching that can be useful without keys to unlock deeper understanding.
+Some of the Upanishads, the Bhagavad Gita, and teachings of Jesus and the Daodejing are examples of teaching that can be useful without keys to unlock deeper understanding.
 This, then, is how outsiders like some academics and critics read the lessons.

 Mystical writings are often timeless.
 The lessons remain the same for the soul notwithstanding the era, technology, science, culture or education of the mystic.
 No matter what the authors’ context, it seems all mystics speak the same language.
 All seem to speak to the same existential human awareness, the same heightened consciousness, the same ecstacy.
 The quest of the soul is the same now as it was three thousand years ago and many of the manuals and teachings are still valid notwithstanding we now live in a modern time.